fritzo/pomagma/doc/scheduler_design.md

 The following tasks implement the cartographer scheduler in incremental commits:

 - [ ] Create `pomagma/cartographer/scheduler.hpp` and `scheduler.cpp` based on proven surveyor patterns
-- [ ] Implement `WorkStealingDeque` class with cache-aligned atomics and LIFO/FIFO operations
+- [ ] Implement scheduler that processes distributed antecedent/consequent queues in each atlas component
 - [ ] Add `ThreadBarrier` class using futex-based synchronization for BSP-style phase coordination
-- [ ] Create `HybridScheduler` class with double-buffered per-thread deques and ping-pong buffer management
+- [ ] Create phased execution logic that coordinates antecedent flushing and consequent processing across all atlas components
-- [ ] Implement `Agenda` class for task management with priority queues (MergeTask, Enforce tasks, SampleTask, CleanupTask)
-- [ ] Add task classification logic to route tasks to appropriate phases (merge/enforce/cleanup/batch)
-- [ ] Implement phase transition logic with barrier synchronization and buffer swapping
+- [ ] Implement phase transition logic with barrier synchronization for coordinated queue processing
-- [ ] Add work stealing algorithm with NUMA-aware victim selection and batch stealing optimization
 - [ ] Integrate with cartographer's macro atlas operations using relaxed memory ordering with barriers
 - [ ] Add saturation tracking to skip cleanup phase when no new inference is generated
 - [ ] Extend atlas function/relation classes with antecedent and consequent queue pairs for RETE-style agenda functionality